What Does Alcohol Do to Your Body and Brain?

 That first sip of wine or beer can feel relaxing, but your body kicks into high gear almost immediately.
 Within minutes, alcohol enters your bloodstream and begins its journey through your system, affecting everything from your brain to your digestive tract.
 You might not feel the full effects right away, but a complex chain of events is already unfolding.
 Understanding what happens in that first hour can be a powerful step toward making more mindful choices about your drinking.
 It’s not about scare tactics; it’s about being informed about the real, immediate impact that even a single drink has on your physical well-being.
 Let’s walk through exactly what’s going on inside your body from the moment you start drinking.

-Your Rising Blood Alcohol Concentration (BAC)
+Understanding Your Blood Alcohol Level (BAC)

 As soon as alcohol hits your stomach, it’s absorbed into your bloodstream, and your Blood Alcohol Concentration (BAC) begins to rise.
 This is the measure of how much alcohol is in your blood.
 What’s surprising is that there’s no "safe" threshold before your performance starts to decline.
 Research shows that from the very first drink, cognitive function and motor skills are impaired, even if you don’t feel it.
 Your reaction time slows, and your judgment becomes less sharp.
 Everyone processes alcohol differently based on factors like weight, gender, and what you’ve eaten, but the internal process is the same.
 Your BAC will continue to rise for a period after you stop drinking, as your body keeps absorbing the alcohol.
 You can use a Blood Alcohol Content (BAC) calculator to get a better sense of how different factors influence this process.